 English as a Second Language (ESL) courses: Title IV regulations do not limit the number of ESL courses that are eligible for federal funding (except as described by the repeat rule) so long as the student remains in satisfactory academic standing.
 Although the maximum number of ESL courses is not otherwise specified (except as described by the repeat rule) under the Title IV regulations, students should be aware that all types of financial aid are limited and that they may use some of their eligibility while enrolled in these courses.
 Students who use some of their Title IV aid during their enrollment in ESL courses should plan carefully for their academic and financial future to complete any associate degree (and/or baccalaureate) programs.

-Changes of program: Students are permitted to make changes to their program of study in accordance with their academic goals and College policies.
+Students are permitted to make changes to their program of study in accordance with their academic goals and College policies.
 So long as students are meeting all other SAP standards, changes of program alone will not disqualify them for Title IV eligibility.
-After the initial declaration of the student’s program of study, the student can change their program up to 2 times (three total declared programs during their academic career at PCC) effective July 1, 2017 going forward; prior changes will not be included.

-Additional certificates or degrees: Students who seek additional certificates or degrees are treated in the same way as those who change their programs (as above).
+Additional Certificates or Degrees: Students who seek additional certificates or degrees are treated in the same way as those who change their programs.
 After the completion of the first certificate or degree (at PCC or elsewhere), the next scheduled SAP evaluation will include all previously attempted courses.
 The student’s cumulative credits for this standard are the total of all courses attempted at PCC combined with all transfer credits.